Photography Gear Guide

 First, start out with the camera available to you.
 Once you feel limited by that then it is time to upgrade.

 Disclosure: Please note that some of the links in this post are affiliate links, and at no additional cost to you, I earn a commission if you make a purchase using the link.
-If you are ready to buy travel gear or book your travel and would like to support this website in some way, using these links will help do exactly that.
+If you are ready to make a purchase and would like to support this website in some way, using these links will help do exactly that.
 It's a win-win situation.
 If you have any questions about the products or companies, e-mail me and I'm happy to answer your questions.